rachelando/scaffolding/source/7-colour-contrast.rst

 	</div>

 Having good colour contrast ensures that people with **low vision** are able to see elements clearly.
-It also helps when viewing a screen in bright sunlight.
-This is a good example of accessibility helping everyone, not just people with disabilities.

 The W3C video below further shows the importance of good colour contrast.